-- Digestive and kidney function in infants are not mature enough to absorb adequately complementary foods.
-Infants do not have enough saliva and enzymes to properly digest food.
+- The digestive system is not mature enough to properly break down complementary foods.
+The infant does not produce enough saliva and enzymes to properly digest food.

-- The immune system is not mature enough yet, which increases the risk of developing food allergies.
+- The immune system is not mature enough, which increases the risk of developing food allergies.

-- The neuromuscular system is not sufficiently developed to enable real chewing movements.
-Before the age of 6 months, infants can only suck and swallow.
+- The neuromuscular system is not sufficiently developed to allow proper chewing movements.
+Before the age of 6 months, the infant can only breastfeed, suck and swallow.